lowrekey/notepad-plus-plus/PowerEditor/bin/readme.txt

 From the installer:
 	Just follow the install wizard.
 From the zip/7z package:
-	just unzip all the files into a directory you want then launch it.
+	just unzip all the files into a directory you want to launch Notepad++ from.

 Web sites: